fortmeier/fortmeier.github.io/_posts/2014-08-19-pillow_castle.markdown

 It is implemented in Java, using the libraries libgdx and artemis.

-You can find a download link at [Innogame's blogpost](http://www.innogames.com/de/blog/2014/08/games-jam/#).
+You can find a download link at [Innogame's blogpost](http://www.innogames.com/de/blog/2014/08/games-jam/#) or download an updated version [here](http://keksdev.de/v42.jar).
 For the best gameplay, you need two X-box controllers.
 Alternatively, it is possible to play the game with the keyboard with the following keys:

 ### Player 1
 * move around with WASD